-You might have to pay to change or cancel your car insurance policy - learn about adjustment and cancellation fees, duplicate document charges and more.
+You might have to pay to change or cancel your car insurance policy.
+Learn about adjustment and cancellation fees, duplicate document charges and more.

 If you change jobs, move house or upgrade your car, you’ll have to let your insurer know – you risk invalidating your policy if you don’t.

-But although updating your details won’t always affect the price of your car insurance policy, your insurer might charge you an admin fee to make the changes.
+Although updating your details won’t always affect the price of your car insurance policy, your insurer might charge you an admin fee to make the changes.

 These fees vary significantly between insurers, but you can find all the admin costs your insurer will charge you in the terms and conditions of your policy.